captionpoint/captionpoint-plays/THE-ROOMMATE.md

 New places stress me out.
 ---
 ## SHARON:
-You weren't stressed out in the Brom but you're stressed out in Iowa?
+You weren't stressed out in the Bronx but you're stressed out in Iowa?
 ---
 ## ROBYN: